-In this section, we present a method to perform optimal sizing of the basic eyechart topologies shown in Figure 1 using DP.
-Optimally solving a chain topology entails allocation of a delay budget to each stage such that the total power is minimized.
+Solving a Chain.
+Optimally solving a chain topology entails allocation of delay budget to each stage such that the total power is minimized.
 Here, stage refers to the level of the logic gate, with PIs at the first level or stage.
-The delay budget assignment (without output load dependence) is essentially a multi-stage allocation problem which can be solved optimally using DP [27].
+The delay budget assignment (without output load dependence) is essentially a multi-stage allocation problem which can be solved optimally using DP [28].

 For an N-stage chain, the DP recursion is shown in Equations 1 and 2.
 We assume that a gate's delay depends only on its size and its total output capacitance.
-We assume that each gate has k discrete sizes. $D{max}$ denotes the maximum delay constraint, C(s) is the input capacitance of an inverter of size s, $p{ij}$ and $d{ij}(C(s))$ respectively indicate the leakage power and delay (for an output capacitance C(s)) of the gate at stage i with size j.
-Let $x_i$ denote the cumulative delay budget for stage i; then the total power (for an output load C(s)) through stage i is denoted by $P{i,C(s)}(x_i)$ .
+We assume that each gate has k discrete sizes.
+D{max} denotes the maximum delay constraint, C(s) is the input capacitance of an inverter of size s, p{ij} and $d{ij}(C(s))$ respectively indicate the leakage power and delay (for an output capacitance C(s)) of the gate at stage i with size j.
+Let x_i denote the cumulative delay budget for stage i; then the total power (for an output load C(s)) through stage i is denoted by $P{i,C(s)}(x_i)$.